Bangsamoro leaders visit European institutions to learn about federalism and decentralized forms of governance

 Initial support came in the form of access to international and national legal and autonomy experts.
 HD’s relationship with the BTC was then further strengthened with the signing of a Memorandum of Agreement (MOA) in December 2013.
 In addition to access to experts, HD has also been providing technical support to BTC’s Communications Group and its weekly radio programme (“BTC on the Air”) airing in Cotabato, Sulu, and Basilan.
 Furthermore, HD facilitated various dialogues between BTC and stakeholders in the peace process, such as indigenous peoples (IP), Christian communities as well as communities in MNLF areas.
 It also provided assistance in the publication of two BTC primers: one on the mandate of the BTC, and a second on FAQs on the proposed Bangsamoro Basic Law.

 In February 2017, a new BTC was inaugurated by the Duterte administration.
 The membership was expanded from 15 to 21 members in order to make the peace process more inclusive and representative of the various stakeholders in the Bangsamoro.
-HD will continue to provide support and assistance to the BTC especially as the draft bill is expected to be submitted to Congress by July 2017.
+HD will continue to provide support and assistance to the BTC, especially as deliberations are still ongoing regarding the draft bill that the Commission submitted to Congress in July 2017.

 HD has also been asked to support the Bangsamoro Leadership and Management Institute (BLMI), which aims to help train future leaders.
 As a product of the peace process, as well as a confidence-building measure, the BLMI provides leadership training seminars to former fighters from the armed movement (MILF) to assist them in transitioning from an armed movement to the formal political arena.